Sending Mail to an Offender

 How We Process and Deliver Mail

-Incoming offender mail may be opened, searched, and read by authorized staff.
+Incoming inmate mail may be opened, searched, and read by authorized staff.

-For Security Level 2 facilities and above, all incoming offender mail will be photocopied.
-Only the photocopies will be delivered to the offender.
+All incoming general correspondence mail will be photocopied.
+Only the photocopies will be delivered to the inmate.

 Shredding Policy